Effective Genealogical Research

 Probate Genealogists (sometimes called “Forensic Genealogists”) exist to resolve estate matters involving missing or unknown beneficiaries and next-of-kin.
 Probate Genealogy combines the research skills of the genealogist; some aspects of private investigation; and an expert knowledge of estate succession and distribution law.

 The cases undertaken can range from the location of a beneficiary named in a Will, who has since moved, to the reversion of a life interest in a trust fund, or the resolution of a complex intestacy, involving perhaps more than a hundred individual heirs, in many different countries.
 Within this range, there fall many variations, each as unique as the individual families involved.
 Similarly, the values of the estates and the individual entitlements can range from tens to hundreds of thousands of pounds.
-(Read more…)

-A Few Cases from our Files
+A Few of Our Past Cases

 Having been initially instructed to locate the kin of an intestate – some months after having done so, it was a surprise to learn that a will had suddenly ‘turned-up’.